 The Science Park Summer Program in Cancer Research (SPCR) provides an authentic research experience for outstanding undergraduate students considering careers in biomedical research.
 This highly competitive program routinely receives over 100 applications for a limited number of slots.

 About the Program

 For ten weeks during the summer, SPCR students participate in hypothesis-driven, project-based investigations and attend a weekly lunch lecture series covering topics such as DNA structure and repair, epigenetics, stem cells, signal transduction and apoptosis, and emerging analytical techniques.
 Other activities include social events and tours of the MD Anderson Houston and Bastrop campuses.
 The interns also present a 10-minute talk describing their research results at the SPCR Scientific Symposium held on the last day of the program.
 It is not uncommon for students to make significant research contributions and to earn co-authorship on scientific abstracts and manuscripts.
-SPCR students receive a stipend of $3,500 for the 10 weeks.
+SPCR students receive a stipend of $3,846 for the 10 weeks.
 The 2016 Summer Program in Cancer Research will be from June 6, 2016 to August 12, 2016.